Florida Asset Protection & Estate Planning Blog

 15. HOW IS THE FLORIDA DEPARTMENT OF REVENUE INVOLVED?

 The personal representative is required to send a copy of the probate inventory to the Florida Department of Revenue.
 A federal estate tax return is not required to be filed with the IRS, then the personal representative is required to record in the public records (and file in a formal estate administration) an Affidavit of No Florida Estate Tax Due.
-If a federal estate tax return is required to be filed with the IRS, then the personal representative is required to file a
+If a federal estate tax return is required to be filed with the IRS, then the personal representative of the probate estate is required to file a

 Regarding

-For estates required to file a
+For Florida probate estates required to file a

 16. WHAT RIGHTS DO THE SURVIVING FAMILY HAVE IN THE PROBATE ESTATE?